 - Feeling or being sick affects most people but can usually be well controlled with anti sickness medicines

-- Paclitaxel can cause aching joints and muscles in up to 6 out of 10 people (60%) treated
+- Aching joints and muscles occur in up to 6 out of 10 people (60%)

 - Hair loss

-- Carboplatin can cause kidney damage – you will have blood tests before your treatment to check that your kidneys are able to cope with the drug
+- Kidney damage – you will have blood tests before your treatment to check that your kidneys are able to cope with the drugs

 - Mouth sores and ulcers

-- Liver changes that are very mild and unlikely to cause symptoms – the liver will almost certainly go back to normal when treatment ends, but you will have regular blood tests to check how well your liver is working
+- Liver changes that are very mild and unlikely to cause symptoms.
+The liver will almost certainly go back to normal when treatment ends.
+You will have regular blood tests to check how well your liver is working

 - Women may stop having periods (amenorrhoea) – this may only be temporary